redtexts/texts/dauve_1979_critique_situationist_international.md

 Marx.
 Its axiom is to call, not for revolution, but for liberation from a certain number of constraints.
 It wants the maximum of freedom within the existing society.
-Its critique will always be that of the commodity and not of capital, of politics and not of the state. of totalitarianism and not of democracy.
+Its critique will always be that of the commodity and not of capital, of politics and not of the state, of totalitarianism and not of democracy.
 Is it by accident that its historical representative, Marcuse, came from a Germany forced to turn away from the radical aspirations revealed in 1917-21?